CarlRaymond/jquery.cardswipe/README.md

 If you have trouble using your scanner and cards with the sample pages, try scanning a card into a plain-text editor like `vi` or `notepad`.
-If the scanned data does not start with a `%` followed by a letter, this plugin will not be able to work with your cards and reader.
+If the scanned data does not start with a `%` followed by a letter this plugin will not be able to work with your cards and reader.
 However, if the `%` and a letter are present, but there is a consistent prefix ahead of it, you may be able to use the plugin by configuring the `prefixCharacter` property.
 See an example below.